-A young matron of Baltimore, upon meeting her nursery, found her youngest in tears.

-"Why, what's the matter with Har-ry?" she asked the nurse, "He's mad, mum," explained nurse, "because I wouldn't let him go to Sim-monses' acrost the strate."

-"And why wouldn't you let him go, Norah?"
-Because, mum, they're havin' charades, so he said, an' I wasn't sure whether he'd had thim or not."

-Some Fruits.

-These Long Island burglars who dragged a 1,500 pound safe for three miles only to find that it contained nothing but a large juicy lemon, will ave to console themselves with the effection that their efforts were not htirely fruitless.-Washington Post.

-Boston's Principal Noise.

-Somebody has proposed a statue of Quiet for Boston.
-It is getting so, how-ever, that the figure of Tom Lawson, shown in the act of hollering, is likely to do just as well for the propose do just as well for the purpose New York Mail.

-Good and Sufficient Cause.
+A young matron of Baltimore, upon entering her nursery, found her young-est in tears.
+"Why, what's the matter with Har-ry?" she asked the nurse.
+"He's mad, mum," explained nurse. "because I wouldn't let him go to Sim-monses' acrost the strate."
+'And why wouldn't you let him go, Food for romance and food for scan-Norah?"
+"Because, mum, they're havin' char-ades, so he said, an' I wasn't sure whether he'd had thim or not."
+All the difference there is between a rain storm and a brain storm is the let-Some Fruits.
+Those Long Island burgiars who dragged a 1,500 pound safe for three miles only to find that it contained nothing but a large julcy lemon, will have to console themselves with the reflection that their efforts were not entirely fruitless.-Washington Post.
+Ohio is the greatest state in the Union in which to take a post gradu-His address to the jury in the Thaw case showed District Attorney Jerome Boston's Principal Noise is well up in the Arthurian legend.
+One of the greatest improvements that Somebody has proposed a statue of Quiet for Boston.
+It is getting so, how-ever, that the figure of Tom Lawson, shown in the act of hollering, is likely to do just as well for the purpose.---New York Mail. alt Lake City could have would be a William L. Douglas may run again Good and Sufficient Cause.

 Constable-Th' very idee of two old men like you, a fighting!
-Ain't ye shamed o'yerself, Uncle Rueb Punkin-

-TOSt?
-Uncle Ruef (still in the ring)-No, sir He 'lowed his romytism hurt wusa'n mine did, dad blame him!-Puck.
-He
+Ain't ye ashamed o' yerself, Uncle Rueb Punkinpublic confidence in the allenists.
+They Incle Ruef (still in the ring)-No. sir He 'lowed his romytism hurt wusg'r mine did, dad blame him!-Puck.
 Not Easily Understood.
-"You attended the lecture last night?"
+You attended the lecture last night?"
 "What did the lecturer talk about?"
-"He didn't say,"-Lippincott's.

-MATINEE SATURDAY.
-Joseph Brooks Presents LIAN RUSSEL

-IN

-LAND !!

-LAND !!
+"He didn't say."-Lippincott's.
+The new judge of the juvenile court seems to go along all right.
+May the grist that goes to his judicial mill b SALT LAKE THEATRE GEO.
+D. PYPER, Manager Should there not be some sort of a celebration on the occasion of the reionight and Tomorrow Nigh opening of the Salt Lake-Los Angeles MATINEE SATURDAY.
+"Are we inviting another panle?" asks Joseph Brooks Presents Lesifes' Weekly.
+If anyone is it is to be hoped that the invitation will be de- LLIAN RUSSELI IN